dsenze/frontend-nanodegree-Web-Optimization/README.md

          }
   ```

+However after some consideration i decided to change the whole logic.
+Why loop each element when we can just update a CSS class with one call? :)

-1. Compressed and resize Pizza Image.
+**1. Compressed and resize Pizza Image.**
 ```
   // pizzaImage.src = "images/pizza.png";
     pizzaImage.src = "img/205/pizza.png"; //resized and optimized picture
 ```
-2. Changed so that CSS controlls the height and witdth instead of using style properties.
+**2. Changed so that CSS controlls the height and witdth instead of using style properties.**

 ```
 .randomPizzaContainer {